-- 1. Complete the Behavior Incident Report as soon as possible after the behavior incident so that staff can remember all of the relevant details. - 2.
-Fill in the top boxes including classroom name, what activity was happening when the behavior occurred, date and time of the behavior, and the name of the child engaged in the behavior. - 3.
+- 1. Complete the Behavior Incident Report as soon as possible after the behavior incident so that staff can remember all the relevant details. - 2.
+Fill in the top boxes including classroom name, what activity was happening when the behavior occurred, date and time of the behavior, the name of the child engaged in the behavior, and the staff completing the form. - 3.
 Complete one form for each behavior incident that matches the criteria described above.
 An incident might be a single event (e.g., hit) or have a longer duration (e.g., tantrum).
 When young children engage in challenging behavior, they often engage in multiple behaviors (e.g., hit, kick, and verbal aggression).
 A behavior incident might include multiple behaviors although staff will be selecting the behavior that is most intrusive to note on the form.
 If the behavior incident ends and the child has another one later in the activity or day; complete an incident form for each separate incident.

 - 4. Fax completed forms to the main office weekly.
 Fax more often if the behavior is very dangerous or significant. - 5.
-Complete any necessary Child Incident/Injury reports for any victims of behaviors following the guidance above.
+Complete any necessary Child Incident/Injury reports for any child victims or Employee First Report of Injury for staff victims of behaviors following the guidance above.